radiant-rstats/docs/basics/app/single_mean.md

 ### R-functions

-For an overview of related R-functions used by Radiant to evaluate means see <a href = "https://radiant-rstats.github.io/radiant.basics/reference/index.html#section-basics-means" target="_blank">_Basics > Means_</a>
+For an overview of related R-functions used by Radiant to evaluate means see <a href = "https://radiant-rstats.github.io/radiant.basics/reference/index.html#section-basics-means" target="_blank">_Basics > Means_</a>.

+The key function from the `stats` package used in the `single_mean` tool is `t.test`.